Therese Johannessen

-Therese Johannessen (1979–?) was a Norwegian girl who disappeared at age nine on 3 July 1988 from outside her residence in Fjell, Drammen.
+Therese Johannessen was a Norwegian girl who disappeared at age nine on 3 July 1988 from outside her residence in Fjell in Drammen Municipality.
 She has not been found, despite many search operations and police investigations.
 In Norway, the disappearance of Therese Johannessen is sometimes called the Therese case (Therese-saken).

 The Therese case received tremendous media attention in Norway.
 It remains one of the most famous unsolved criminal mysteries in the country.
 The case has also been linked to other similar disappearance cases, including the 1981 disappearance of Marianne Knutsen from Risør.

 In 1998, Swedish man Thomas Quick was convicted in the case after confessing to kidnapping and killing the nine-year-old.
 Quick later retracted his confession, and the Swedish Prosecution Authority overturned the sentence in March 2011.
 The case has been re-investigated many times, most recently in 2013.
 In July 2013, 25 years after the disappearance, the case was no longer being considered because of the then 25-year time limit for serious criminal cases.

 In 2020, NRK broadcast Therese — the girl who disappeared, a series about the Therese case.
 It was produced by Monster Media.